If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 • database name: dbname.
 Your database name may differ.

-When you connect to a read-only compute, no write operations are permitted on the connection.
+When you connect to a read replica, no write operations are permitted on the connection.

 5. Connect to your application from a client such as psql or add the connection details to your application.
 For example, to connect using psql, issue the following command: